Isentropy/brevity/README.md

 ```
 // := means preprocessor directive
-// these are substituted in place of symbols and dont create instructions
+// these are substituted in place and dont create instructions or quantities
 amountA := 1000000000000000000
 minProfitA := 100000000000000000
 approve := approve(address,uint256)